Archduchess Gisela of Austria: Marriage and family

 On 20 April 1873, at the age of 16, Gisela was married to Prince Leopold of Bavaria in Vienna.
 Prince Leopold was a son of Prince Regent Luitpold of Bavaria and Auguste Ferdinande of Austria: Gisela's second cousin.
 Leopold had initially fallen for Princess Amalie of Saxe-Coburg and Gotha, whom Empress Elisabeth's younger brother Duke Maximilian Emanuel in Bavaria intended to marry.
 The Empress therefore arranged an encounter of Leopold and Gisela at Gödöllő Palace, and the prince knew he could not refuse her offer.

 According to a letter to his mother written in 1872, Emperor Franz Josef wanted the match between his daughter and the Wittelsbach prince, as there were so few Catholic princes available at that time.
 It seems he felt he had to secure the only viable candidate to whom he could give Gisela (whom he called "our darling girl" during the wedding rites) with confidence.
 Prince Leopold received the immense dowry of a half a million guilders and soon overcame his former infatuation with Princess Amalie.

 Gisela's mother remained absent during the wedding celebrations.
 The young couple was made welcome in Munich by her husband's family and went on to live in the Palais Leopold residence in Schwabing.
 The Palais was renamed Giselastraße in her honor in 1873.

-Issue
+Children

-A year after her wedding, she gave birth to her first child and even Empress Elisabeth was present during the baptism.
-Gisela and Leopold had four children in total:
+A year after her wedding, she gave birth to her first child and Empress Elisabeth attended the baptism.
+Gisela and Leopold had four children: